metal-stack/metal-roles/partition/roles/sonic-config/README.md

     # The VRF to bind to this VLAN.
     vrf: # Vrf45

+# VTEP configuration.
+sonic_config_vtep:
-# VTEPs to configure.
-If defined FRR will automatically advertise all VNIs.
+  # If enabled FRR will automatically advertise all VNIs.
-sonic_config_vteps:
+  # Also, EVPN NVO and VTEP with loopback as the source address will be configured.
+  enabled: # true

+  # Creates a mapping from local VLAN interfaces to global VNIs.
+  vxlan_tunnel_maps:
     # The global VNI within the CLOS topology.
-  - vni: 45
+    - vni: # 45

       # The local VLAN interface.
-    vlan: Vlan1001
+      vlan: # Vlan1001
 ```